HYPERNETS/hypernets_processor/docs/sphinx/content/users/adhoc.rst

 This will also automatically install any dependencies.

-If you are installing the module to contribute to its development, it is recommended you follow the install instructions on the :ref:`developers` page.
+If you are installing the module to contribute to its development, it is recommended you follow the install instructions on the :ref:`developers_getting_started` page.

 Sequence Processing
 -------------------